 Announcement concerning large shareholders under the Danish Capital Markets Act

-Liontrust Investment Partners LLP, London, Great Britain, has today notified Ringkjøbing Landbobank that with effect from 23 June 2021, the directly and indirectly ownership hold by Liontrust Asset Management Plc, London, Great Britain has fallen to below 5% of the share capital in Ringkjøbing Landbobank.
+Liontrust Investment Partners LLP, London, Great Britain, today notified Ringkjøbing Landbobank that with effect from 24 June 2021, Liontrust Asset Management Plc, London, Great Britain directly and indirectly holds 1,456,614 shares in Ringkjøbing Landbobank equivalent to 5.01% of the banks share capital.

 Kind regards